silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/07_Debugging/index.md

 ## Debugging Utilities

-The [api:SilverStripe\Dev\Debug] class contains a number of static utility methods for more advanced debugging.
+The [Debug](api:SilverStripe\Dev\Debug) class contains a number of static utility methods for more advanced debugging.

 	:::php
 	Debug::show($myVariable);